 Leopard 1A3A3 – As with the 1A1A4 and 1A2A3, this model had both the PZB200 image-intensifier and digital radios.

 Although I haven’t built any German Leopard 1A3s yet, Team Yankee and QRF both produce models of the Leopard 1A3.
-PSC do a Leopard ‘1A3/1A4’, but the large periscopic commander’s sight pegs it more as a 1A4.
+The old Armies Army/PSC range had a Leopard ‘1A3/1A4’, but the large periscopic commander’s sight pegged it more as a 1A4.

 Kampfpanzer Leopard 1A4